JaredBBowden/markdown_helpers/README.md

 _Working from the directory where you images to go_, import the module and run the `markdown_image` function.

 You should then be prompted for a file name for your new image.
-Once this title is intered, the program should return the paths it found, where it moved file, and return a markdown formatted string (containing your new image path) to the clip board.
-You can now paste this string to your markdown.
+Once this title is specified, the program should return the complete path where your new file has been moved (an `images` folder within your current working directory), and return a markdown formatted string (containing your new image path) to the clipboard.
+You can now paste this string to your markdown document.